SPECIALIZED PROGRAMMING OVERVIEW

 Borderline Personality Disorder (BPD) is a serious mental health condition associated with difficulties in managing emotions.
 Borderline personality disorder is a mental health condition known as personality disorders.

-Co-Occurring Cognitive Behavior and Memory Loss
+Over 55+ Mental Health Co-occurring Cognitive Behavior Memory Loss

 Bright Path Program has embarked on a Cognitive Behavioral Program that is wrapped around co-occurring cognitive issues such as: Depression, Anxiety, Addictive Disorders, Traumatic Brain Trauma, and Early-Stages of Memory Care.

-Traumatic Brain Trauma (TBT)
+Traumatic Brain Injury (TBI)

-Traumatic Brain Trauma (TBI) is a damage to the brain caused by a sudden trauma to the head.
+Traumatic Brain Injury (TBI) is a damage to the brain caused by a sudden trauma to the head.
 TBI is a major cause of death and disability in the United States, contributing to about 30.0% of all injury deaths.
 Concussions are milder cases of TBI.
 More severe TBI can cause a permanent damage to the brain or lead to death.

 Asperger Syndrome